-Study / Document Country Туре Profession Intervention (including parameters) Evidence of effectiveness Bruno (2017) Title: '256 United States of Narrative General In this review, the author suggests a range of strategies for 'de-biasing' including: Some evidence in specific Shades of grey: America Training to identify cognitive biases (such as anchoring bias, confirmation bias, and availability bias) areas uncertainty and diagnostic error in radiology' The use of computer aided detection, which may not reduce risk, but with improved technology (such as deep learning, eye-tracking, real-time feedback on visual dwell time) may be beneficial 37 The role of practice quality improvement, systems and failsafe strategies The use of double reading of images.
-Carrizales and Clark (2015) with some some ence ture This review highlights various strategies to improve patient safety in the medical imaging department.
+Study / Document Country Туре Profession Intervention (including parameters) Evidence of effectiveness Bruno (2017) Title: '256 United States of Narrative General In this review, the author suggests a range of strategies for 'de-biasing' including: Some evidence in specific Shades of grey: America Training to identify cognitive biases (such as anchoring bias, confirmation bias, and availability bias) areas uncertainty and diagnostic error in radiology' The use of computer aided detection, which may not reduce risk, but with improved technology (such as deep learning, eye-tracking, real-time feedback on visual dwell time) may be beneficial rudiology The role of practice quality improvement, systems and failsafe strategies The use of double reading of images.
+Carrizales and Clark (2015) United States of Narrative with some h some dence rature This review highlights various strategies to improve patient safety in the medical imaging department.
 Limited evidence Title: America evidence of literature searching Some strategies reported in this review include effective communication via: 'Implementing protocols to improve patient safety in the medical Handoff communication, which involves passing complete and accurate patient-specific information from one caregiver to another.
 Handoff communication needs to be simple, effective, and tailored to different personnel. imaging department' Use of electronic medical records, a digital version of patient records to aid in practitioner decision making.
 However, training and support are required.
 A computer provider order entry system is used for ordering exams and medications without written documentation.
 Proper patient identification can be improved using wrist bands, radiofrequency identification and barcode identification.
 Adequate medication and contrast media administration as improper use could result in Contrast Induced Nephropathy and Nephrogenic Systemic Fibrosis.

-Study / Document Country Туре Profession Intervention (including parameters) Evidence of effectiveness Collins et al (2020) Australia Narrative with some evidence Ultrasound - transvaginal ultrasonography This review highlighted a range of strategies that could be implemented to promote safer practice in transvaginal ultrasonography.
-These include Not reported Title: 'Dangers in the dark: Calling for a safer practice of transvaginal ultrasonography' of literature searching Informed consent, which is underpinned by current standards A physical examination process which follows best practice Patient experiences of transvaginal ultrasound examinations that recognise individual patient needs and requirements • The presence of a chaperone (a qualified practitioner such as a nurse, doctor or any other person who is deemed suitable)
+Study / Document Country Туре Profession Intervention (including parameters) Evidence of effectiveness Collins et al (2020) Australia Narrative with some ith some transvaginal This review highlighted a range of strategies that could be implemented to promote safer practice in transvaginal ultrasonography.
+Not reported Title: 'Dangers in the dark: Calling for a safer practice of transvaginal ultrasonography' evidence of literature searching ultrasonography These includeInformed consent, which is underpinned by current standardsA physical examination process which follows best practice Patient experiences of transvaginal ultrasound examinations that recognise individual patient needs and requirements • The presence of a chaperone (a qualified practitioner such as a nurse, doctor or any other person who is deemed suitable)